Levi-Lesches/word-game-tool/README.md

 *Please consult the wiki on [How to Contribute](https://github.com/Learning-Python-Team/word-game-tool/wiki/How-this-Project-Works#simplest-way-to-contribute) before starting.*

 # Current Phase
-### Phase 1: Score Finder
+### Phase 2: Score Comparer
-The user enters their word and it calculates the base score in scrabble based on the letter values only
+The user gives 2 words and the program indicates which is the better scorer based on the letter values only.

 **For more information:** Please see the [Wiki](https://github.com/Learning-Python-Team/word-game-tool/wiki)